 What glass is used in your staircases?

-We use 10mm toughened Pilkington glass in all our installations which ensures strength and safety.
+We use 10mm toughened Pilkington glass in all our standard installations and 15mm toughened glass in our frameless glass balustrades which ensures strength and safety.
 We offer a range of glass options and work to the glass standards set out on Pages 4-5 of the ‘Quality of Vision’ document from the Glass & Glazing Federation which details acceptable flaws and inspection criteria.
 Remember: Glass is for looking through – not looking at!
 It is the perfect way of providing the illusion of extra space and allows light to flow right through your home.

 What is so special about Abbott-Wade oak newel posts?